Using Bromley Well Services

 Bromley Well Services are delivered by Bromley Third Sector Enterprise (BTSE).
-BTSE is funded by Bromley Council and Bromley NHS Clinical Commissioning Group to provide health and wellbeing services to residents of Bromley Borough.
+BTSE is funded by Bromley Council and NHS South East London Clinical Commissioning Group to provide health and wellbeing services to residents of Bromley Borough.

 BTSE is made up of a partnership of 5 charities:

 Age UK Bromley and Greenwich; Bromley, Lewisham and Greenwich Mind; Bromley Mencap; Citizens Advice Bromley and Community Links Bromley.

 In order to effectively deliver these services, BTSE and its partner charities need to collect and maintain personal data about people who use Bromley Well services.